 — Krystal Villarruel, J.D.
 Candidate at IU McKinney School of Law and Former Hall Render Diversity Internship Program Participant

 Hall Render believes that diversity, including differences in race, ethnicity, gender, sexual orientation, socioeconomic status, age, physical abilities and religious or political beliefs, increases the value of our law firm by allowing us to deliver innovative health law services from various points of view.
-We are committed to increasing the number of diverse entrants who express an interest in the field of health care and health law in particular.
+We are committed to increasing the number of diverse entrants to law school.
+Additionally, we desire to grow the number of diverse entrants who express an interest in the field of health care and health law in particular.
 Interns will gain valuable experience in various aspects of legal work, including research and writing projects, client meetings and firm administration.
 Interns will work part-time, approximately 25 hours per week, and earn $15/hour with parking provided.
 Interns will not be provided benefits.

 In order to be considered, applicants must: